rechinthalavinay-cloud/Language_Translator/README.md

 - Enter the text to translate.
 - Click the **Translate** button.
 - View the translated output instantly.

-## 📷 Project Screenshot

-Add a screenshot of your Language Translator interface here.

-## 🎯 Internship Task

-This project was developed as part of the **CodeAlpha Python Programming Internship**.

 ## 👨‍💻 Author